wp-plugins/sketch-bookmarks/readme.txt

 == Changelog ==

+= 1.2.01 =

+* This update fixes the display of the Google+ button for Internet Explorer and out-of-date browsers.

 = 1.2 =

 * This update added a dynamic Google+ button.
 Woot!
 Woot!
 Stay tuned because shortly we'll be adding a related posts and a stay up-to-date option for it.